 Inexpensive outdoor roll-up shades, often made of bamboo or vinyl, block heat.
 Hang them outside windows on the sunny side of the house.
 They are generally rolled up and down manually.
 Keep them up in winter to invite the sun’s warmth indoors.

 Shutters — in vinyl, composite, wood or natural-fiber woven material — also block the sun.

 6. Seal ducts

-In homes with forced-air central cooling, the duct system can lose 20% to 30% of cooled air to holes and leaks, according to the EPA.
+In homes with forced-air central cooling, the duct system can lose 20% or more of cooled air to holes and leaks, according to the EPA.
 Hire a contractor to check for and seal leaks, or seal any you find yourself.

 7. Seal windows and doors